Election-Tech-Initiative/electionguard/README.md

 [📄 Documentation and Specifications](https://github.com/microsoft/electionguard/wiki)

 ## Reference Implementation
 The remainder of the ElectionGuard SDK consists of a reference implementation split over several separate repositories.
-These repos, although intended to be used together as components of a broader solution, can also stand alone if developers wish to only research or implement one component.
+These repositories, although intended to be used together as components of a broader solution, can also stand alone if developers wish to only research or implement one component.

 ### Admin Device
 This is an application used to administer ElectionGuard election processes, including key generation, trustee provisioning, and post-election tallying, partial decryptions, and zero-knowledge proofs.